farhiongit/message-in-the-bottle/README.md

 ### Sending messages

 > int **BOTTLE_FILL** (BOTTLE (*T*) \*bottle, [*T* message])
+>
+> *The second argument is optional.
+If omitted, an arbitrary unspecified dummy message is used.*

 The senders can send messages (filling in through the mouth of the bottle) by calling `BOTTLE_FILL (`*bottle*`, `*message*`)`, as long as the mouth is open